Province of Massachusetts Bay: Boston Tea Party

 The Sons of Liberty organized a meeting at the Old South Meeting House in Boston in 1773 in defiance of the Tea Act; thousands of people attended, and Samuel Adams organized a protest at Boston Harbor.
 Colonists stormed ships in the harbor and dumped the cargo of tea into the water, and the protest came to be known as the Boston Tea Party.
 General Thomas Gage replaced Hutchinson as royal governor in May 1774.
 He was well received at first, but his reputation rapidly became worse with the Patriots as he began to implement the Intolerable Acts, which included the Massachusetts Government Act, dissolved the legislature, and closed the port of Boston until reparations were paid for the dumped tea.
 The port closure did great damage to the Massachusetts economy and led to a wave of sympathetic assistance from other colonies.

 The Intolerable Acts only increased the crisis in New England, as Boston colonists insisted that their constitutional rights were being destroyed.
 The New England colonies had democratic control of their own governments, dating back to the founding of Plymouth Colony in 1620.
 The General Court lacked executive authority and authority over the militia, yet it still held significant power.
 The colonists had control over the treasury and spending and could pass laws.
 Anything passed by the assembly was subject to veto by the Royal Governor, but the General Court held control over spending and could withhold the pay of the Royal officials as leverage.
 This resulted in the Royal Governor being little more than a figurehead.

 The royal government of the Province of Massachusetts Bay existed until early October 1774, when members of the General Court met in contravention of the Massachusetts Government Act and established the Massachusetts Provincial Congress, which became the de facto government.
 Governor Gage continued an essentially military authority in Boston, but the provincial congress governed the rest of Massachusetts.

 American Revolutionary War

 War finally erupted in April 1775 at Lexington and Concord, which started the American Revolutionary War and the Siege of Boston.
 The British evacuated Boston on March 17, 1776, ending the siege and bringing the city under Patriot control.

-On May 1, 1776, the General Assembly adopted a resolution declaring independence in the name of "The Government and People of the Massachusetts Bay in New England".
-This was followed by the United States Declaration of Independence on July 4, 1776, declaring the independence of all Thirteen Colonies.
+On May 1, 1776, citing open rebellion and lack of satisfaction of grievances, the General Assembly adopted a resolution changing the style of commissions and writs to be in the name of "The Government and People of Massachusetts Bay in New England" instead of in the name of the king, as was tradition.
+Henry Barton Dawson of the New York Historical society wrote in 1862 that this was a "Massachusetts Declaration of Independence", though that was not explicit in the text.
+Dawson admitted "I may have attributed a greater degree of importance to these instruments than they really merit".

+In the United States Declaration of Independence on July 4, 1776, the Thirteen Colonies - including Massachusetts Bay - severed all ties with the United Kingdom.